My Health Partner Logo

 You may need to fast–no food or drink–for 9 to 12 hours before your blood is drawn.
 Your health care provider will let you know if you need to fast and if there are any special instructions to follow.7

-Are there any risks to the cholesterol test?
+Are there any risks in having a cholesterol test?